Ahhh… that hopeful feeling you get after buying fresh produce or picking up your weekly CSA goodies.

 If they came in a plastic bag, keep them in it in the fridge.
 Or use the crisper drawer you’ve designated for non-ethylene-sensitive fruit, such as strawberries, blueberries, navel oranges, and raspberries. (source)

 Wash berries in a mix of vinegar and water to help prevent molding.
 Dry thoroughly and then store berries in a container lined with paper or cloth towels with the lid slightly open.
+Or try any of the above and store them in a mason jar with the lid closed.
+This one has its own hashtag on social media – #strawberryhack.

 Peel and cut carrots then store in a mason jar of water in the fridge.
 We’ve tried it and it makes them last at least twice as long as keeping them in the bag they came in.